iossifovlab/snakeobjects/documentation/tutorial.rst

     Select jobs to execute...
     ...

-On the small ``projectTest`` this finishes quickly, well under a minitue.
-But when you repeat the same commands for the large project (we exect that you will indeed to that) it may take several minutes to create all 384 alignment files.
-And in real seuquence alignment projects it is impractical to run many alignments on a single computer.
-One of the most important features of ``snakeobjects``, directly inherited from ``snakemake``, is that the same pipline without any change can be executed on a computational cluter by simply providing the command line parameter ``--profile=<cluster profile>`` to the :option:`sobjects run`.
-The <cluster profile> points to a directory that contains the setup necessary to submit a jobs on a given cluster.
+On the small ``projectTest`` this finishes quickly, well under a minute.
+But when you repeat the same commands for the large project (we expect that you will indeed to that) it may take several minutes to create all 384 alignment files.
+And in real sequence alignment projects it is impractical to run many alignments on a single computer.
+One of the most important features of ``snakeobjects``, directly inherited from ``snakemake``, is that the same pipeline without any change can be executed on a computational cluster by simply providing the command line parameter ``--profile=<cluster profile>`` to the :option:`sobjects run`.
+The ``<cluster profile>`` points to a directory that contains the setup necessary to submit a jobs on a given cluster.
 The configuration of the cluster profiles is beyond the scope of this tutorial.
-But, if you happend to have one available or if go through the steps descriebed in (HOW TO SET UP CLUSTER PROFILES) you you should by all means execute the tutorial pipelines on the your cluster.
+But, if you happen to have one available or if go through the steps described in :ref:`working-with-clusters` you should by all means execute the tutorial pipelines on the your cluster.
+Note though that the jobs generated by running the tutorial projects are all small because we prepared a toy input datasets.
+For small jobs like these the overhead of submitting and scheduling may be unnecessarily large.
 When you get a cluster profile configured you may also consider adding the ``--profile=<cluster profile>`` to the ``default_snakemake_args`` project parameter.
-Everytime that you use :option:`sobjects run` for that project the ``snakemake`` will submit jobs the cluster instead of running them locally on you computer as it does when you pass the ``-j`` option.
+Every time that you use :option:`sobjects run` for that project the ``snakemake`` will submit jobs the cluster instead of running them locally on you computer as it does when you pass the ``-j`` option.

 Step 2.3.
 Target coverage by sample and globally
 ------------------------------------------------